deweydbb/Shooter/README.txt

 Animation Changes:
 	Made it so that the player aims up and down all the time except when sprinting, jumping, climbing, menuing, or crouching instead of just when aiming.

+11/28/17
+BluePrint Changes:
+	Mapped the get health to the widget so it accurately displays the players health bar C++ Changes:
+	Added health property to players
+	added remove health, get health, and add health functions Added projectile collision with characters
+	Started working on projectile replication but it needs work